-Your PIN is your Personal Identification Number and serves as a security check when you try to access your library record online or access databases.
-You need it in order to check your library record, to renew items online and to access databases.
+Your PIN is your Personal Identification Number and serves as a security check when you try to access your library record online, access your ebooks account or access databases.
+You need it in order to check your library record , to renew items online , to access your ebooks account and to access databases.

 You selected your own PIN when you registered for a library card.
 If you don't remember it or you wish to change it,

-You may also change your PIN online.
-Login to your library record, click on My Account - Contact Information tab, then click on Change PIN link to change your PIN.
+• You may also change your PIN online if you have already registered with an online account.
+Login to your library record, click on Your Username - My Settings, under Account Information - PIN, click Change to change your PIN.

 What are databases and how do I access them?